jeertmans/jeertmans.github.io/_posts/2023-07-17-siegen-presentation.md

   alt: "Siegen, Germany - Bob Ionescu"
 ---

-Presentation slides and code for my talk in Siegen.
+Presentation slides and code for my talk in Siegen, Germany.

 <!--more-->

-This section is work in progress...
+On Jul 17th 2023, I have been invited to visit Pr.
+Andreas Kolb's lab and give a small talk about my current research in the field of Ray Tracing applied to Telecommunictions.
+Indeed, Mohamed Saleh, one of his researchers, is working on applying Ray Tracing techniques at Terahertz frequencies to detect defects in carbon fibers.

+I am very much grateful to Pr.
+Andreas Kolb and his team for the invitation!

+The slides are a modified version from those I presented at EuCAP2023, plus some insights about my ongoing work.

 Slides
 ------